Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 What the loaf looked like when I took the lid off; I put it back in the oven to bake for about 10 more minutes.

-Then remove the lid and bake for another 10-15 minutes uncovered until it’s golden brown.
+Remove the lid and bake for another 10-15 minutes uncovered until it’s golden brown.
 Keep an eye on it so it doesn’t burn.
 Every oven is a little different.

 The bread is done when it reaches an internal temperature of 205-210°F (96-99°C).